 The Internet is giving rise to challenging legal issues.
 Many of them involve intellectual property rights.
 Trademark disputes have arisen not only with “cyberpirates,” but also between innocent parties whose valid trademarks and service marks have collided over the Internet.
 The protection of copyrights on works published on the Internet is a major concern.
 Issues have also arisen regarding trade secrets and patents on Internet technology.

 The firm’s attorneys have litigated intellectual property issues in a broad range of industries and technologies before virtually every type of judicial and regulatory tribunal.
 The team combines for over 40 years of patent litigation experience in cases involving the electronic, chemical and mechanical arts before the federal district courts, the Court of Appeals for the Federal Circuit and the U.S. International Trade Commission in intellectual property-based unfair imports investigations.
-Stuart E. Benson has litigated both common law and registered trademarks in consumer products, foods and pharmaceuticals in the courts and the ITC.

 - Patents, trademarks, copyrights, trade secrets